DBT For Addiction

 DBT has a series of four stages.
 In the beginning, a person works with a therapist to establish goals to achieve in each stage.
 The four stages are:

-How is DBT Helpful in Drug & Alcohol Addiction Recovery?
+How is DBT Helpful in Drug and Alcohol Addiction Recovery?

 People struggling with addiction typically have difficulty finding happiness unless they use drugs or alcohol.
 Dialectical behavior therapy helps people recognize the behavior patterns that limit them.